 In addition to which material will be best for you, there are other factors to consider, like weight (in general, heavier slides give better tone but are harder to manipulate) and size (which finger do you want to slide with).
 In this article, David Hamburger explains how to find the slide that will be the best physical and sonic fit for you.

 Slide and open tunings go hand in hand.
-Try this quick introductory lesson from roots and blues musician and author Steve James on slide in open D (D A D F# A D).
+For example, in open-D tuning, any phrase on the first and second strings can be duplicated an octave lower by playing the same pattern on the fourth and fifth strings.
+This quick introductory lesson from roots and blues musician and author Steve James demonstrates how to play slide in open-D tuning (DADF#AD).
 To get into this tuning from standard, just lower strings 1 and 6 a whole step and string 3 a half step.
 You be able to get a lot of mileage from the handful of classic licks demoed here.

-Next try this more in-depth lesson on blues slide, taught by San Francisco Bay Area musician and educator Pete Madsen, which works through ten excellent licks and culminates in two 12-bar solos: plenty of great materials for your next blues jam.
+When you’re starting to get the hang of it, try this more in-depth lesson on blues slide taught by San Francisco Bay Area musician and educator Pete Madsen.
+The lesson works through ten excellent licks and culminates in two 12-bar solos: plenty of great materials for your next blues jam.
 You will learn how to use bottleneck slide in your own music, playing slide lines in standard tuning and applying what you learn to play a solo over a slow blues in the key of E.